johanhagner/End-To-End-Speech-Recognition/README.md

 The training logs, transcribed testing sets, and graphs during training is provided in the results folder.

 In the samples folder there are 16 audio samples from the test-clean and test-other sub sets and the corresponding transcription text files.

-The modified code used for the training is yet to be uploaded